 In the overall budget calculations, we assume adding one additional faculty member in year two and a second in year four.
 We also assumed no increase in tuition and modest increases in salary and benefit levels.
-We have also included a limited amount for faculty overload pay and additional compensation for the director of graduate studies.
+We have also included a limited amount for faculty overload pay and additional compensation for the program director.